jglatts/ESP8266-JSON/README.md

 # Description
-## Overview: Using JSON, this webserver updates information about a few differnet things.
+**Overview**: Using JSON, this webserver updates information about a few differnet things.

 **Board**: Nodemcu ESP8266